 Towering evergreens.
 Endless moss and ferns.
 Miles of waterfront.
 Snowcapped mountains.
-Need a cure for late-winter blues?
+Need a cure for gray-season blues?
 Frosty Moss has you covered.

 Pavement + Trail Runners Unite

 From the Sol Duc River to Blyn, the entire 80-mile course follows both the paved Olympic Discovery Trail and the singletrack Adventure Route.

 As if your day wasn’t epic enough, get ready to eat, drink, and celebrate during the Frosty Moss Relay after-party at Club 7 at 7 Cedars Casino.
 Tasty refreshments guaranteed.

 Frosty Moss 101: How Does a Relay Work?

 1. Form a team of 3 or 5 runners.